 (7) Links.
 Links are provided to other web resources that relate to the topics we discuss.
+While I try to check all before the term begins, I don't always have time to do so -- please let me know if you find one or more that have expired.
 Some are specific to particular topics and are embedded within the appropriate lecture notes, while others are more general.

 (8) A course calendar, which gives links to sections of the web notes that each day's lecture actually focussed on.
 This may be useful if you missed something in lecture -- or missed an entire lecture.

 Please do not print pages from these web materials -- they are designed and formatted for on-screen use and would be very inefficient of paper.
 I will provide you with handouts in class, including study guides and figures or tables of data that I show in lecture.
 Remember -- this course is about human impacts on ecosystems; please help diminish those by not printing these documents! .

 I welcome your comments on this web supplement, whether positive or negative.